CBS board investigating CEO Les Moonves amid sexual misconduct allegations – Info Advertisement

 CBS CEO Leslie Moonves is under investigation by the company for sexual misconduct following reports that the network’s chief will be at the center of an impending report in The New Yorker.

 “All allegations of personal misconduct are to be taken seriously,” the company said in a statement Friday afternoon.
-“The Independent Directors of CBS have committed to investigating claims that violate the Company’s clear policies in that regard.
+“The Independent Directors of CBS have committed to claims that violate the Company’s clear policies in that regard.
 Upon the conclusion of that investigation, which involves recently reported allegations that go back several decades, the will promptly review the findings and take appropriate action.”

 CBS’s statement does not actually identify Moonves by name.